Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 VPN Servers Asus GT-AXE11000

-An Asus router generally comes with (all) different standard VPN protocols, plus the support for Instant Guard.
+An Asus router generally comes with all the different standard VPN protocols, plus support for Instant Guard.

-Instant Guard vs. standard VPN servers
+Instant Guard vs. standard VPN protocol

 That said, if you can make your phone or tablet work with the router’s standard VPN, Instant Guard is redundant—it’s not necessary.